ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 The simulations can be run in parallel, speeding computation, and the source code is free to be modified under an open-source MIT license.
-`ss3sim` is designed to explore differences in structure between the underlying truth and assumptions of an estimation model, or between multiple estimation model configurations.
+`ss3sim` is designed to explore structural differences between the underlying truth and assumptions of an estimation model, or between multiple estimation model configurations.
 For example, `ss3sim` can be used to answer questions about